 ASU 2016-14, Presentation of Financial Statements of Not-for-Profit Entities, an amendment to Topic 958, Not-for-Profit Entities, was issued by the Financial Accounting Standards Board in June 2016 with an effective date for fiscal years beginning after December 15, 2017.
 The purpose of this amendment is to improve the transparency and utility of information contained in the financial statements of such entities.
 Net assets will be presented in two categories, net assets with donor restrictions and net assets without donor restrictions, as opposed to the current three categories.
 Additional information and disclosures will be required to enable a reader to more readily understand liquidity limitations due to restrictions on net assets.
 Early application is permitted.
-Management has not begun its review of the standard, but does not expect implementation to have a material effect on financial position or results of operations.
+Management does not expect implementation to have a material effect on financial position or results of operations.